Healthcare Project Manager

 Kent State University offers a bachelor of science in public health.
 Graduates of this program are prepared to pursue careers in public health or advance their studies by applying to graduate degree programs in public health or related fields.
 Students in this program can choose concentrations to refine their future career paths in allied health, clinical trials research, community health outreach and development, environmental health science, environmental and occupational health and safety, global health, health services administration, and pre-medicine, dentistry, and osteopathy.

 The College of Public Health at Kent State also offers a formal combined degree program for students wanting to earn a bachelor of science in public health and a master of public health degree.
-Upon graduation from the bachelor’s program, the master’s degree program application is automatically activated and students can substitute some graduate-level courses in place of undergraduate classes.
+Upon graduation from the bachelor’s program, the master’s degree program application is automatically activated, and students can substitute some graduate-level courses in place of undergraduate classes.
 Students in both the undergraduate and graduate degree programs can opt to take courses on-campus or online.

 • Location: Kent, OH